-When employed in Microsoft Internet Explorer, VBScript is similar in function to JavaScript, as a language to write functions that are embedded in or included from HTML pages and interact with the Document Object Model (DOM) of the page, to perform tasks not possible in HTML alone.
+When employed in Microsoft Internet Explorer, VBScript is similar in function to JavaScript, as a language to write functions that are embedded in or included from tasks not possible in HTML alone.
 Other web browsers such as Firefox, and Opera do not have built-in support for VBScript.
 This means that where client-side script is required on a web site, developers almost always use JavaScript for cross-browser compatibility.